Retail Tax on Heavy Trucks, Trailers, and Tractors

 Nontransportation trailers and

 semitrailers.
-A trailer or semitrailer is not treated as a highway vehicle if it is specially designed to function only as an enclosed
+A trailer or semitrailer isn't treated as a highway vehicle if it is specially designed to function only as an enclosed stationary

-stationary shelter for carrying on a nontransportation function at an off-highway site.
-For example, a trailer that is capable
+shelter for carrying on a nontransportation function at an off-highway site.
+For example, a trailer that is capable only of

-only of functioning as an office for an off-highway construction operation is not a highway vehicle.
+functioning as an office for an off-highway construction operation isn't a highway vehicle.

 Gross vehicle weight.

-The tax does not apply to truck chassis and bodies suitable for use with a vehicle that has a gross vehicle weight
+The tax doesn't apply to truck chassis and bodies suitable for use with a vehicle that has a gross vehicle weight

 (defined below) of 33,000 pounds or less.
-It also does not apply to truck trailer and semitrailer chassis and bodies suitable
+It also doesn't apply to truck trailer and semitrailer chassis and bodies suitable

 for use with a trailer or semitrailer that has a gross vehicle weight of 26,000 pounds or less.
 Tractors that have a gross